Rank::Bukvarix::Keyword - Keyword collection by keyword from Bukvarix

 forex

-In the query format, we specify the rotation of characters from a to zzzz, this method allows us to rotate the search results to the maximum and get many new unique results:
+In the query format, we will specify character iteration from a to zzzz; this method allows for maximum rotation of search results and obtaining many new unique results:

 $query {az:a:zzzz}

-A-Parser supports flexible formatting of results thanks to the built-in Template Toolkit template engine, which allows it to output results in any form, as well as in a structured form, for example, CSV or JSON.
+A-Parser supports flexible result formatting thanks to the built-in Template Toolkit, which allows it to output results in arbitrary form, as well as in structured formats like CSV or JSON

 Exporting a list of keys